zubinchopra/portaldocs/portal-sdk/generated/top-extensions-debugging.md

 Here are a few tips that help get extension development back on track.
 If you still have questions, reach out to Ibiza team in by using the Stackoverflow tags as specified in [StackOverFlow Forums](portalfx-stackoverflow.md).

-To debug and test your local extension against the production portal, see [top-extensions-production-testing.md](top-extensions-production-testing.md).
+To test your local extension against the production portal, see [top-extensions-production-testing.md](top-extensions-production-testing.md).

 For more information about deploying the extension, see [portalfx-deployment.md](portalfx-deployment.md).